OpenEvalProject/evals/manuscripts/elife-88189/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01y2jtd41 Department of Biochemistry, University of Wisconsin-Madison Madison United States
+1. Department of Biochemistry, University of Wisconsin-Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-2. https://ror.org/01y2jtd41 Department of Statistics, University of Wisconsin-Madison Madison United States
+2. Department of Statistics, University of Wisconsin-Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-3. https://ror.org/01y2jtd41 Department of Medicine, Division of Endocrinology, University of Wisconsin-Madison Madison United States
+3. Department of Medicine, Division of Endocrinology, University of Wisconsin-Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-4. https://ror.org/037xafn82 William S. Middleton Memorial Veterans Hospital Madison United States
+4. William S. Middleton Memorial Veterans Hospital Madison United States ([ROR:037xafn82](https://ror.org/037xafn82))
-5. https://ror.org/01y2jtd41 Department of Chemistry, University of Wisconsin-Madison Madison United States
+5. Department of Chemistry, University of Wisconsin-Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))

 † Corresponding author

 ## Abstract

 Insufficient insulin secretion to meet metabolic demand results in diabetes.
-The intracellular flux of Ca 2+ into β-cells triggers insulin release.
-Since genetics strongly influences variation in islet secretory responses, we surveyed islet Ca 2+ dynamics in eight genetically diverse mouse strains.
+The intracellular flux of Ca2+ into β-cells triggers insulin release.
+Since genetics strongly influences variation in islet secretory responses, we surveyed islet Ca2+ dynamics in eight genetically diverse mouse strains.
 We found high strain variation in response to four conditions: (1) 8 mM glucose; (2) 8 mM glucose plus amino acids; (3) 8 mM glucose, amino acids, plus 10 nM glucose-dependent insulinotropic polypeptide (GIP); and (4) 2 mM glucose.
 These stimuli interrogate β-cell function, α- to β-cell signaling, and incretin responses.
-We then correlated components of the Ca 2+ waveforms to islet protein abundances in the same strains used for the Ca 2+ measurements.
+We then correlated components of the Ca2+ waveforms to islet protein abundances in the same strains used for the Ca2+ measurements.
 To focus on proteins relevant to human islet function, we identified human orthologues of correlated mouse proteins that are proximal to glycemic-associated single-nucleotide polymorphisms in human genome-wide association studies.
 Several orthologues have previously been shown to regulate insulin secretion (e.g. ABCC8, PCSK1, and GCK), supporting our mouse-to-human integration as a discovery platform.
-By integrating these data, we nominate novel regulators of islet Ca 2+ oscillations and insulin secretion with potential relevance for human islet function.
+By integrating these data, we nominate novel regulators of islet Ca2+ oscillations and insulin secretion with potential relevance for human islet function.
 We also provide a resource for identifying appropriate mouse strains in which to study these regulators.

 ## Introduction